nyraa/moodle-calendar/README.md

 | `Send email as you` | Send email notifications. |

 ## Settings about notification
-Under `Main.gs` function main, there are some settings about notification, you can modify them to fit your needs.
+Under `Main.gs` function main, there are some settings about notification, you can modify them to enable or disable notification.
 | Settings | Default  | Feature |
 |----------|----------|----------|
 |   `enableNewEventNotify`  |   `true`  |   Send notification if new assignment available.  |
 |   `enableEditEventNotify`  |   `true`  |   Send notification if assignment deadline updated.  |

 ## Troubleshooting
 You can set interval of error notification sent to your email in trigger settings.
+GAS will send error notification to your email if any error occured.
 ### Login failed!
 - Check your Moodle account and password in properties is correct.
 - If your account and password is removed after initialization, refill them and run `touchSession` to gain new session.